AndrewHastings/emuterm/README.md

 (e.g., the Digi-Log 33) in simulation (e.g., the SIMH HP2000 TSB)

-**emuterm** is a command-line program designed to run inside a terminal emulator that recognizes ANSI and xterm control sequences, e.g. **xterm** or **gnome-terminal**.
+**emuterm** is a command-line program designed to run inside a terminal emulator that handles ANSI and xterm control sequences, e.g. **xterm** or **gnome-terminal**.
 It is NOT a standalone GUI program.

 **emuterm** can also act as a pass-through (no emulation) for access to